OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 ### StdNonRebasing Account (Default)

 This account does not earn yield.
-It was originally created for backwards compatibility with systems that did not support balance changes, as well not wasting yield on third party contracts holding tokens that did not support any distribution to users.
-As a side benefit, regular users earn at a higher rate than the increase in assets.
+It was originally created for backwards compatibility with contracts that did not support non-transfer balance changes, as well as to not waste giving yield to third party contracts that did not support any yield distribution to users.

+As a side benefit, because of these contracts, regular users earn at a higher rate than they would otherwise get.

 Reads: